 Mr Goto joined Japan Racing Association (JRA) in 1975.
 He has held management positions including Chief Representative of JRA New York Office, Manager of International Strategic Planning Section, Deputy General Manager of Customer Services Department and General Manager of Corporate Strategies Planning Department before being appointed to the JRA Board of Directors in 2006.
 During his tenure as a Director, he was responsible for Corporate Planning and Finance.
 Mr Goto was appointed as the Executive Director in March 2011 and was responsible for Racing Administration Policies, Stable System and Breeding Affairs.
 In September 2014, he was appointed as the President and CEO of JRA.
+After serving the position for nine years, he was appointed as Supreme Advisor of JRA in September 2023.

 In October 2021, Mr Goto was elected as one of the four Vice Chairs of the International Federation of Horseracing Authorities, the world’s highest thoroughbred racing authority.